jsboss5/Aryeo-Amenity-Detection/README.md

 ### Deploy
 This folder contains our final demo code.
 We utilized streamlit to build a user interface to interact with our system. app.py creates the front end and then pulls from appMain.py which actually passes the input image through our system and returns an output data and image with bounding boxes.

+## Loss Function Visualization Script
+This Folder was created in order to visualize the training metadata and more specifically chart the loss vs iterations to be visualized.
+The purpose of this was to determine whether or not we needed to train our model for more iterations.
+The script in this folder is actaully adaptable to anyone utilizing detectron2.
+Read the Instructions.txt file in that folder if you are interested.